 The Vilano Beach Pier is located nearby on the river side of the Matanzas inlet, and it is one of the best vantage points to watch the sunset over downtown St. Augustine.

 Some of the best local restaurants on the Northeast Coast are located in Vilano Beach.
 Cap’s on the Water, The Reef, Aunt Kate’s, Kingfish Grill, and Beaches all have something in common.
 They offer outdoor seating and waterfront views, the freshest seafood and Old Florida favorites such as shrimp and grits, Minorcan Clam Chowder, succulent shrimp, and flavorful farm-to-table fare.
 All served up by friendly locals.

-Fishing is a popular pastime.
-Choose from surf fishing, fishing from the pier or launch your boat from the ramp.
-Boaters can tie up at the marina, the pier and many local restaurants have docks where guests can disembark to take a break from the waves.
+Choose from surf fishing, fishing from the pier, or launch your boat from the ramp.
+Boaters can tie up at the marina, the pier, or at one of many local restaurants with docks for guests to disembark and take a break from the waves.

-Red Boat Water Tours attracts families for a tour that delivers totally different views of St. Augustine and Matanzas Bay – from the water.
-Choose from Sunset Tours and the Dolphin Odyssey.
-Historically minded Florida Water Tours will take you on an eco-tour where guests often see dolphins, birds and fish along with information about the environment from knowledgeable guides.
+Red Boat Water Tours delivers stunning views of St. Augustine and Matanzas Bay from the water.
+Choose from a Sunset Tours or a Dolphin Odyssey.
+Florida Water Tours will take you on an eco-tour, where a knowledgeable guide will point out dolphins, fish, birds, and share information about different species.

 In 1888, guests of the Hotel Ponce de Leon in St. Augustine would spend the day at the beach in Vilano.
 The Hotel Ponce de Leon was an exclusive luxury resort built by Standard Oil Magnate Henry Flagler.
 The opulent hotel was the winter home of the American elite.
 Today the Hotel Ponce de Leon is Flagler College and a National Historic Landmark.